-Mr. Thummel joined the Adviser in 2004.
-He has been a portfolio manager of the Adviser since July 2013, a Managing Director of the Adviser since January 2014, and a member of the Investment Committee since June 30, 2015.
-Mr. Thummel has served as president of the Tortoise Energy Independence Fund, Inc. closed-end fund since June 2015.
+Robert J. Thummel, Jr. Mr. Thummel joined the Adviser in 2004.
+He has been a senior portfolio manager of the Adviser since February 2019, a Managing Director of the Adviser since January 2014, and a member of the Investment Committee of our Adviser since June 30, 2015.
+He was a portfolio manager of the Adviser from July 2013 to January 2019.
 He was a senior investment analyst of the Adviser from June 2012 to July 2013, and an investment analyst from 2004 to June 2012.
 Mr. Thummel was previously the president of Tortoise North American Energy Corporation from 2008 until the fund was merged into Tortoise Energy Infrastructure Corporation in June 2014.
-Previously, he was director of finance at KLT Inc., a subsidiary of Great Plains Energy, from 1998 to 2004 and a senior auditor at Ernst & Young LLP from 1995 to 1998.
+Previously, he was director of finance at KLT Inc., a subsidiary of Great Plains Energy, from 1998 to 2004 and a senior auditor at Ernst & Young from 1995 to 1998.
 Mr. Thummel earned a Bachelor of Science in accounting from Kansas State University and a Master of Business Administration degree from the University of Kansas.